jalopezW/Apex-Casino/README.md

 Slots: Do you feel lucky, punk?
 Well click on Slots to see if you can win _BIG_!
 Our LMU inspired slots machine will get you hooked!
 Guaranteed!
 (I mean even we got hooked on this game.)
 Displayed at the center of the screen is the Slots machine that will begin to go roll through some familiar faces that you may or may not recognize.
 Just below where the slots machine is are two buttons that will increment or decrement the amount you want to bet.
 When you're done choosing how much you'd like to bet press on the Spin button.
 Your score will update once the outcome has been determined and your gains/losses will appear on screen below the slot machine.
 Still feeling lucky punk?
 You can keep spinning away.
 (We definitely did.)

-ApexCasino was created as a final project for the CMSI 2021 Web Application Development course that requires Google signin/signout authentication, an API, and the web app to be deployed to Firebase/the public web.
 Now with all that being said, it's time to play!

 ### How do I, the most beautiful user on the planet, access this highly sophisticated casino web app?
 Also, how should I, yet again the most beautiful user on the planet, use this?